ServiceNowDevProgram/code-snippets/Transform Map Scripts/Choice Field Validator/readme.md

 ![categorysubcategoryvalidation](choice_validador1.png)

-In these previous cases we used the validator to get the errors / skipped lines in the sys_import_state table.
+In these previous cases we used the validator because some users use Portuguese language and all options in the excel are in English.
+With the functions we don't need to worry about the different languagues.